-Independents, suburban voters among the keys to Biden’s victory over Trump
+Analysis | Independents, suburban voters among the keys to Biden’s victory over Trump

 Overall, with Biden gaining among men and Trump making some gains among women, the gender gap narrowed between 2016 and 2020.

 Biden, like Clinton, dominated among Black voters, who remained the most loyal core of the Democratic coalition.
 But there were generational differences.
-Trump won just 4 percent of Black voters age 50 and older but drew 12 percent among those under age 50.
+Trump won just 4 percent of Black voters 50 and older but drew 12 percent among those under 50.

-Biden also won Hispanic voters, but his margin tumbled in comparison to support for Clinton in 2016 and for Democrats in the 2018 midterms.
+Biden also won Hispanic voters, but his margin tumbled in comparison with support for Clinton in 2016 and for Democrats in the 2018 midterms.
 In 2016, Clinton won Hispanics by 38 points, and Democrats collectively won them by 47 points in 2018.
 Biden, however, carried them by 21 points, according to Pew’s findings.
 Biden did far less well among Hispanic voters without college degrees than those with degrees.

-The generations took divergent paths, with voters under age 50 backing Biden and those 50 and older supporting Trump.
-But Biden’s support among those younger voters was notably stronger than was Trump’s among older voters.
+The generations took divergent paths, with voters under 50 backing Biden and those 50 and older supporting Trump.
+But Biden’s support among those younger voters was notably stronger than Trump’s was among older voters.
 Pew also noted that 2020 marked the first time that baby boomers and the “silent” generation that immediately preceded them made up less than half of the electorate, falling from 52 percent in 2016 to 44 percent last year.

-Protestant voters backed Trump, Catholic voters split almost evenly between the two candidates and religiously unaffiliated voters went for Biden.
+Protestant voters backed Trump, Catholic voters split almost evenly between the two candidates, and religiously unaffiliated voters went for Biden.
 The religiously unaffiliated voters made up a larger share of the electorate than did White evangelicals and backed Biden by a margin of 45 points.
 White evangelicals went for Trump by 69 points.

 There were stark differences across denominations based on church attendance: Those who said they attend church monthly or more often backed Trump by 19 points.
 Those who said they attend less often than that went for Biden by 18 points.